European shares fall for second day, led by techs

 "The rebound in the euro could become the big catalyst for a pullback in European stocks."

-The euro reached 1.1051 on Thursday, pulling further away from a 12-year trough of $1.0457 hit last week, before losing steam in the afternoon.
+The euro reached 1.1051 on Thursday, pulling further away from a 12-year trough of $1.0457 hit last week and prompting investors to start cashing in profits.

 "For the euro zone, which is the biggest exporting region in the world, such a drop in its currency is extremely positive, and the market has not yet fully priced this in," said Alain Bokobza, head of strategy, global asset allocation at Societe Generale.

-The euro's slide has been driven by a quantitative easing programme launched by the European Central Bank this month, contrasting with the trajectory of monetary policy in the United States where the Federal Reserve is seen raising interest rates in 2015.
+The euro's slide has been driven by prospects of a quantitative easing programme from the European Central Bank, which was launched this month, contrasting with the trajectory of monetary policy in the United States where the Federal Reserve is seen raising interest rates in 2015.

-Shares in London Stock Exchange tumbled 5.6 percent after Borse Dubai, its biggest shareholder, sold its 17.4 percent stake in the UK market operator.

 Europe bourses in 2015: link.reuters.com/pap87v